 Can Vancouver Convert Hot Start Into First MLS Cup?

-At BetCanada.com, we wanted to know how teams have done when they collect at least 12 points (a 4-1 start or better) over the past 10 seasons.
+At BetCanada.com, we wanted to know how teams have done when they collect at least 32 points in their first 15 games over the past 10 seasons.
 Here are those teams since 2015:

 Must be 19+ to participate.
 T&Cs apply.
 Play Responsibly.